 Writing for the web – make it easy to skim and scan

-Internet users want to assess your web page quickly for areas of interest.
+Internet users want to quickly assess your web page to decide whether to keep reading.
 They often don’t want to read every word on your page.
 When writing for the web, you must make your content easy to skim and scan, so users can quickly find points of interest.
 This will keep them on your page reading longer.